-I have traveled long distances on a bicycle and had the opportunity to spend hours alone with my thoughts.
-On many occasions, it was easy for me to feel that I was there, all alone with God.
+Having traveled long distances on a bicycle and had the opportunity to spend hours alone with my thoughts, it was easy for me to feel that I was there, all alone with God.

 I believe that this is a good prospective from which to start to judge our modern day world and institutions.
 Because, without digging down this deep, we cannot be totally genuine about an interest in an unbiased perspective.